-- For financing and investment income and expenditure the other non-statutory adjustments column recognises adjustments to service segments, eg for interest income and expenditure and changes in the fair values of investment properties. - For taxation and non-specific grant income and expenditure the other non-statutory adjustments column recognises adjustments to service segments, eg for un-ring-fenced government grants.
+- For financing and investment income and expenditure the other non-statutory adjustments column recognises adjustments to service segments, eg for interest income and expenditure and changes in the fair values of investment properties. - For taxation and non-specific grant income and expenditure the other non-statutory adjustments column recognises adjustments to service segments, eg for non ring-fenced government grants.

-It should be noted that the tables on pages 65 and 66 are analysed as per the Council's management reporting structure.
+It should be noted that the tables on page 67 are analysed as per the Council's management reporting structure.